 The following items ARE allowed in Mill Creek Park: Up to two 10′ x 10′ pop up tents, tables, and chairs

-The following items are NOT allowed in Mill Creek Park: Portable toilets, large tents, staging, any large equipment, and vehicles on the grass.
+The following items are NOT allowed in Mill Creek Park: Portable toilets, large tents, staging, any large equipment, sound systems, and vehicles on the grass.

 Visitors seeking to hold an event in Mill Creek Park must first fill out and submit an event request form.
 They are also encouraged to read through the Special Events FAQ, and to be aware of the park usage fees.
 For more information, visit the parks permits page.